9 easiest vegetables to grow for beginners

 8. Spring onions

 This vegetable can liven up salads and make a tasty addition to meals.
 You can sow spring onion seeds straight into the ground or in containers.
 Make sure they are in moist, well-drained soil, and place in a sunny spot to grow in.
-Spring onions are usually ready to harvest by eight weeks after sowing, where you can gently pull them out of the soil and it’s ready to eat.
+Spring onions are usually ready to harvest by eight weeks after sowing, where you can gently pull them out of the soil and they are ready to eat.

 9. Beets

-This highly-nutritious vegetable is easy to grow, and can take up little space.
+This highly-nutritious vegetable is easy to grow, and takes up little space.
 Beets are easy to grow from seed and benefit from loose soil.
 Aim to plant in a sunny location as they require six hours of sunlight a day.
 Beets are ready for harvesting when the roots are young, tender and the size of a golf ball.
 Typically, baby beets can take up to seven weeks to grow, while it takes 12 weeks for a full-sized beet.

 When do I start planting vegetables?